 Protein self-interactions and other biophysical properties are hypothesized to be one of the primary contributors to protein aggregation under long-term storage conditions.
 Relationship between biophysical properties and protein aggregation is

 yet to be generalized across a broad selection of mAbs and formulation buffers.
 We have revised the historical hypothesis regarding protein physical stability and biophysical properties by combining statistical analysis of the solution behavior

 8:30 Impact of Cavitation, High Shear Stress and Air/Liquid Interfaces on Protein Aggregation

-Mark Dürkop, PhD, Project Leader, Biotechnology, University of Natural Resources and Life Sciences, Vienna (BOKU)
+Mark Dürkop, PhD, Project Lead, University of Natural Resources and Life Sciences, Vienna (BOKU) and CEO of Novasign

 Shear associated protein aggregation is described since the early days of bioprocessing.
 However, within this work generated isolated shear rates (> 108 s-1) did not

 cause any of the 9 tested proteins to aggregate.
 On the contrary, when shear occurred together with cavitation or air/liquid interfaces protein aggregation was found.
 Hence, shear cannot be considered as a trigger for protein aggregation during